 Standing at the entrance to the Loire Valley, between Vendôme, Chartres and Le Mans, the elegant 14th century Chateau de la Barre is an idyllic haven offering peace, pampering, and prestige.
 That is because at Chateau de la Barre, guests can enjoy an exclusive taste of authentic French aristocracy and hospitality, as the Count and Countess de Vanssay welcome them into their private home, a beautifully-maintained property that has stayed in the de Vanssay family’s unbroken lineage since 1404.

 Chateau de la Barre boasts just six en-suite Master bedrooms, each one with its own distinct style and charm, and many of which can connect to create a larger suite accommodation.
 For instance, the Suite Marin de Vanssay occupies two luxurious rooms: the Chambre Marin, outfitted with a king size canopy bed and a distinct royal blue and gold Rubelli fabric, as well as the connecting Chambre Louis XV, which offers a small single or small double arrangement and precious signed Louis XV antiques.
-There is also the romantic Suite accommodation comprised of the Chambre Esprit de Jouy Vert with its four-poster bed, emerald green Toile de Jouy fabric, and Juliet balcony, connecting to the royal blue Chambre Esprit de Jouy Bleue.
+There is also the romantic Suite accommodation: the Chambre Esprit de Jouy Vert with its four-poster bed, emerald green Toile de Jouy fabric, and Juliet balcony, connecting to the royal blue Chambre Esprit de Jouy Bleue.
 Families looking for both privacy and proximity will prefer the connecting abodes of the elegant Chambre Bleue, marked by its embroidered silk Rubelli fabric, and the Chambre aux Oiseaux, with its George II era décor.
 The luminous mustard golden Chambre Jaune and the cozy Chambre aux Fleur round out the offerings of this beautiful chateau.

 The ground floor of Chateau de la Barre houses a 1,000-square-foot Grand Salon or formal drawing room, as well as a grand dining room, an intimate drawing room with a majestic fireplace, a small dining room filled with impressionist paintings, and a “pièce à feu” or billiard room, outfitted with a wide screen television, billiard table, and bar in front of the monumental 14th century fireplace.
 All of these rooms are magnificently furnished with important antiques, oil paintings, family portraits, and Oriental carpets, as well as designer fabrics.